okalangkenneth/majestic-dolphin/content/pages/portfolio/project-3.md

       value: images/2.jpg
       relativeUrl: true
 layout: project
-subtitle: Accessing JSON data through an API.
+subtitle: Creating a backend for an angular application.
 ---